thyprabhat/myblog/about.markdown

 [jekyll-organization]: https://github.com/jekyll --->

-I am student at IIT Bombay, pursuing my major in Energy Science and Engineering at Department of Energy Science and Engineering.
+I am a student at IIT Bombay, pursuing my major in Energy Science and Engineering at Department of Energy Science and Engineering.